prcer/pipeline_geocoord_postgis/README.md

 # Scalability
 - Since we need to group by similar coordinates and time, the following columns were created to simplify the queries at the cost of using more space: `trunc_origin_coord`, `trunc_destination_coord`, `trip_hour`
-- Table is partitioned by week number of year by the week_year column.
-Since there is a limited number of trips that could happen in a given week, data would be roughly evenly distributed across partitions (even though the addition of datasources could increase the load with time).
+- Table is partitioned by week number of year with the `week_year` column.
+Since there is a limited number of trips that could happen in a given week, data would be roughly evenly distributed across partitions (even though the addition of datasources could increase that number with time).
-- Since computation must be supported by coordinates AND region, table is not further partitioned by region.
+- Since computation must be supported weekly by coordinates AND region, table is only partitioned by week (and not further partitioned by region, for example).
-- Scalability focused on query performance, thus adding indexes for `week_year` and `region columns`.
+- Scalability focused on query performance, thus added indexes for `week_year` and `region` columns.
 - Performance constraints also depend on the expected latency while calling the API: if it is going to be called once a week to be used in a report is one thing, but if it is going to be integrated with a web app or real-time dashboard (current week, in this case), expected latency is much smaller.
-- A rigorous proof of scalibility up to 100M entries would involve simulating the data according with a reasonable date range and expected maximum number of trips per week (i.e., maximum partition size).
+- A rigorous proof of scalability up to 100M entries would involve simulating the data according with a reasonable overall date range and expected maximum number of trips per week (i.e., maximum partition size).
 In the worst case scenario, all 100M entries would be in a single week and performance would not benefit from partitioning.

-# Changes to host application in AWS
-- ...